 Welcome to our Video Library.
 You will find three tabs below.
-The Webinar and Panel Discussion Tab is where you find the recordings of our webinars over the last two years.
+The Webinar & Panel Discussion Tab is where you find the recordings of our webinars.
 We will be adding to these as new events take place.
 This section is open to everyone.

-The Legal Education Video Section is new.
-Thanks to Adobe, who recorded Nancy Wolff, DMLA Counsel, giving a series of educational presentations on various legal subjects.
-We believe that you will find these videos full of important information vital to running your digital company.
+Our Legal Education Videos Section contains a series of educational presentations on various legal subjects recorded by Nancy Wolff, DMLA Counsel.
+We believe that you will find these videos full of important information vital to running your media company.
+A special thanks goes to Adobe for making these valuable recordings possible.
 This section is for DMLA members only and is password protected.
-If you have forgotten your user name and password, please contact Cathy Aron, DMLA Executive Director at Cathy@digitalmedialicensing.org.
+If you have forgotten your user name, please contact your company's DMLA account administrator or Cathy Aron, DMLA Executive Director at firstname.lastname@example.org or 714.815.8427.

 This webinar takes a look at the key things influencing marketing communications trends for 2017.
 The panelists discuss the evolution of significant communications themes: the art of storytelling and “storysharing;” the adoption of new technologies and social platforms; and advances in targeting and personalization.